Jinhong19/APower/user/README.md

 ## To Do

-Need to connect with apigateway, and have many-to-many relationship to community.
+Need to connect with apigateway.